mendelbrot/lab-input-translator/README.md

 ## MSC overview

-In the tinyUSB example named cdc_msc, the microcontroller is configured as a storage device with a filesystem.
+In the tinyUSB example named `cdc_msc`, the microcontroller is configured as a storage device with a filesystem.

 There are three changes from the example that were required for the device to work with the lab instrument:

 1. In `usb_descriptors.c` and `main.c`, the usb descriptors and configuration were simplified.
 From the TinyUSB example, the device was a composite device with three interfaces.
-This was too complex for the lab device to connect to.
+This was too complex for the lab instrument to connect to.
 Using a flash drive as a template, the USB configuration was simplified to have one MSC interface.

 2. In `msc_disk.c`, `tud_msc_read10_cb` was re-written.
 Instead of using a real filesystem, it returns sectors that were copied from a flash drive that was known to work with the meter.
 This bypasses the reverse-engineering challenges of constructing a filesystem to be compatible with the meter.
 (Note: we found that both FAT16 and FAT32 formatting are compatible.)